FAIR Fine Art Checklist

 • Say whether the protected-border contrast is visible without opening the frame or only appeared once the mat or backing was lifted safely.

-• Describe the pattern plainly: darker hidden border, stronger color beneath the mat, fading heavier on one side, or a clean rectangular mat-window outline.
+• Describe the pattern plainly: darker hidden border, stronger color beneath the mat, heavier fading on one side, or a clean rectangular mat-window outline.

 • Mention overlapping issues such as glazing contact, foxing, silver mirroring, paper cockling, stains, or previous conservation, since those can affect how the fade pattern should be read.